News We Recently Launched AD Migrator and AD Reporter.

 Manage Multiple Office 365 Tenants Using Software Solution

 Step 1.
-Start the software then select Office 365 as a source & as a destination from the initial screen.
+Start the software then select Office 365 as a source and as a destination from the initial screen.

 Step 2.
-Select the item which you want to migrate from the Workload selection, tool also provides Migrate document permissions, Use group Mapping options, and a Date-based filter.
+Select the item that you want to migrate from the Workload selection, the tool also provides Migrate document permissions, Use group Mapping options, and a Date-based filter.
 Apply options according to requirement then click on Next.

 Step 3.
 Now, enter Office 365 source tenant admin ID and Application ID, then click on the Validate button to validate permissions.